FantasyNitroGEN/visallo/docs/features.md

 | zipcode-extractor | identification of postal codes in text (currently US only) |
 | tika-mime-type | sets MIME type metadata property of "raw" properties (e.g. file content) using [Tika](http://tika.apache.org/) |
 | mime-type-ontology-mapper | sets the concept type property of vertices based on their MIME type |

+## Viewing Active Plugins

+You can view a list of all active plugins as well as registered UI extensions under the **Plugin** section of the Admin panel